drivechain-project/docs/bip2-blind-merged-mining.md

 * [2] http://www.drivechain.info/faq/index.html#what-is-the-difference-between-drivechain-and-extension-blocks
 * [3] http://www.truthcoin.info/blog/blind-merged-mining/#handling-reorganizations

 Bitcoin and sidechains must cooperate (and move both chains forward) to achieve the mutual goal of being paid for their work.
 Therefore the ratchet system must keep track of sidechain "mini-headers" (see Sidechain Critical Data ("Sidechain Mini-Header")) and count the "blocks atop" maturity of the related side:blocks.
-By requiring side:block maturity without actually making the mainchain track the side:blocks we encourage progress of both the main and side chains, without placing undue Burton on any miner (again, they don't even need to run a sidechain node to profit this).
+By requiring side:block maturity without actually making the mainchain track the side:blocks we encourage progress of both the main and side chains, without placing undue burden on any miner (again, they don't even need to run a sidechain node to profit from this).

 Simon's offer to Mary to include a critical hash in exchange for payment must be *atomic*.
 The "ratchet" concept helps to construct a very tight connection between two things: